iansinnott/iansinnott.github.io/_posts/2014-12-07-teaching-my-brother-to-code.md

 #### JavaScript

 Finally, the actual programming language of the front-end.
 I haven't yet started teaching this to my brother, but I'm looking forward to it.
 Real programming is a thrill once you gain even a tiny amount of knowledge.
-Being able to create things from scratch that are actually useful is liberating, at least it was for me.
-By the end of this makeshift bootcamp I home my brother feels the same way.
+Being able to create things from scratch that are actually useful is liberating; at least it was for me.
+By the end of this makeshift bootcamp I hope my brother feels the same way.

 ## Stay tuned